holoviz-topics/holoSeq/README.md

 }

 ```

-A conversion utility is provided for PAF inputs, that works with the awk output.
+This repository includes a python script conversion utility for PAF inputs, `holoSeq_prepare_paf.py`, that works with the awk PAF output and converts it into
+a compressed coordinate file.
 The compressed demonstration plotting data were prepared using:

 `python holoSeq_prepare_paf.py --inFile mUroPar1.paf --title "VGP Arctic Ground Squirrel arima HiC contact matrix, paternal haplotype" `

 This step produces outputs containing subsets of contact point pairs.
 Only one `mUroPar1.paf_cis1.hseq.gz` is currently created.
-This is a WIP.
+The others will be added - this is a WIP.

-These can be viewed like the supplied local demonstration example using panel.
+These can be viewed like the supplied local demonstration example using panel as described above

+#### Sample applications included here

-### 1. hapsHiCpafHoloview.ipynb is a plotter for paired HiC contact pointss.ss, input as a PAF.
+##### 1. hapsHiCpafHoloview.ipynb is a plotter for paired HiC contact pointss.ss, input as a PAF.

-This is from the Arctic Ground Squirrel mUroPar1 HiC VGP data.
+This uses HiC data from the [Arctic Ground Squirrel mUroPar1]().
 It shows the three images and about 14 million points.

 <img src="https://github.com/user-attachments/assets/e288f295-84b0-4121-9099-db5007445a27" alt="h1-h1, h2-h2 pairs" width="800"/>